pdreeves/2019-interactive/instructions.md

 docker container exec --tty --interactive ansible /bin/bash

+2. Verify that the Ansible host can ssh in to the web servers:

+ssh web1
+ssh web2

-2. Navigate to the directory you cloned the git repo to: cd {{insertFilePath}}
+3. Navigate to the directory you cloned the git repo to: cd {{insertFilePath}}

-3. Generate an SSH key
+4. Generate an SSH key

 ssh-keygen -f sshKeyPair/interactive -b 2048

-4. Execute the first playbook
+5. Execute the first playbook

 ansible-playbook -i inventory.yml scenario1/scenario1-playbook.yml --ask-pass